What is Identity?

-People with weaker or less defined identities often have less stable personalities, more likely to be influenced by others and society.
+People with weaker or less defined identities often have less stable personalities, they’re more likely to be influenced by others and society.
 They’re prone to suffering from what is known as an identity crisis.
-When a person suffers an identity crisis it can be described as a person losing their sense of self, unsure of who they really are or their place in society.
+When a person suffers an identity crisis, it can be described as a person losing their sense of self, unsure of who they really are or their place in society.

 During an identity crises a person may start thinking deeply about themselves, and perform a type of self analysis to try to get some answers to their doubt and confusion.

 Those more likely to suffer an identity crisis